 A dog recovering from anaphylactic shock needs to have his conditioned monitored at a pet hospital for up to 48 hours prior to being released.

-With a recent experience, however, the symptoms were obvious.
-On June 24, 2010, my husband Mike came back from checking on Betty Blue (at left), a foster pit bull who stays in our office.
+With one episode, however, the symptoms were obvious.
+On a June evening, my husband Mike came back from checking on Betty Blue (at right), a foster pit bull who stays in our office.
 He said I needed to come and look at Betty.
 I did, and saw that Betty had hives (large bumps) on her back legs and head.
-Her stomach was painfully red (photo, right).
+Her stomach was painfully red (photo, below).

 While Betty was not having trouble breathing, I was pretty sure she was having an allergic reaction.
 Mike put Betty in the car and headed for the emergency vet clinic 50 miles (one hour) away.
 Meantime, I called the clinic to let them know Mike and Betty were on the way and to describe Betty's symptoms.